 Stephen A. Seche is the executive vice president of the Arab Gulf States Institute in Washington.

-From February 2005 to August 2006, Ambassador Seche served as charge d’affaires at the U.S. Embassy in Damascus, Syria; he was deputy of chief of mission for the six months prior.
+From February 2005 to August 2006, Seche served as charge d’affaires at the U.S. Embassy in Damascus, Syria; he was deputy of chief of mission for the six months prior.
 This was his second tour in Damascus.
-From 1999 to 2002, Seche was the counselor for public affairs and the director of the American cultural center.
-He spent the two years between his Damascus assignments as Director of the Office for Egypt and Levant Affairs at the Department of State in Washington, DC.
+From 1999 to 2002, Seche was the counselor for public affairs and the director of the American Cultural Center.
+He spent the two years between his Damascus assignments as director of the Office for Egypt and Levant Affairs at the Department of State in Washington, DC.

 He is married to Susan Canning; the couple has three daughters.